-Cardiovascular disease (CVD) is the leading cause of pregnancy-related mortality, with cardiovascular conditions accounting for 15.7% of pregnancy-related deaths in the most recent estimates from the PMMS from 2011 to 2016.
+Cardiovascular disease (CVD) is the leading cause of pregnancy-related mortality, with cardiovascular conditions accounting for 15.7 percent of pregnancy-related deaths in the most recent estimates from the PMMS from 2011 to 2016.
 Peripartum cardiomyopathy is captured as a distinct cause of death in the PMSS separate from CVD.
-If this cause of death due to CVD is combined with the 11% of deaths due to cardiomyopathy, CVD becomes a clear leading cause of maternal mortality in the U.S.^{4,29} As previously discussed, the differences between the findings in the U.S. and international population are attributed not only to medicine but also to measurement.
-Measurement caveats aside, the increasing prevalence of pregnant patients with medical risk factors for cardiac disease such as increasing maternal age and a higher prevalence of hypertension and obesity lends biologic plausibility to this trend.^{30-33} Advances in cardiovascular care have allowed women with congenital heart disease to survive to reproductive age with reasonable cardiovascular health and the ability to support a pregnancy, accounting for additional medical risk factors for cardiovascular death.34 Maternal mortality reviews reveal provider- and hospitallevel risk factors such as delayed recognition of clinical decompensation or failure to seek referral to risk-appropriate care as influencing factors in cases of cardiac-related death with greater frequency than those with noncardiac death.^{35,36} A combination of measurement, medical risk factors, and nonmedical risk factors may explain the differing contribution of CVD to maternal death in the U.S., though the magnitude of its effect remains.
-From a data standpoint, the PMMS definition includes deaths up to one year after termination of pregnancy, and 75.7% of deaths due to cardiovascular conditions and cardiomyopathy occur after 42 days after delivery.
-The implementation of the pregnancy checkbox may have differentially impacted these conditions compared to other obstetric causes.
+If this cause of death due to CVD is combined with the 11 percent of deaths due to cardiomyopathy, CVD becomes a clear leading cause of maternal mortality in the U.S. ^{4,30} As previously discussed, the differences between the findings in the U.S. and international population are attributed not only to medicine but also to measurement.

+Measurement caveats aside, the increasing prevalence of pregnant patients with medical risk factors for cardiac disease such as increasing maternal age and a higher prevalence of hypertension and obesity lends biologic plausibility to this trend.
+Advances in cardiovascular care have allowed women with congenital heart disease to survive to reproductive age with reasonable cardiovascular health and the ability to support a pregnancy, accounting for additional medical risk factors for cardiovascular death.
+Maternal mortality reviews reveal provider- and hospital-level risk factors such as delayed recognition of clinical decompensation or failure to seek referral to risk-appropriate care as influencing factors in cases of cardiac-related death with greater frequency than those with noncardiac death.
+A combination of measurement, medical risk factors, and nonmedical risk factors may explain the differing contribution of CVD to maternal death in the U.S., though the magnitude of its effect remains.
+From a data standpoint, the PMMS definition includes deaths up to one year after termination of pregnancy, and 24.6 percent of deaths due to cardiovascular conditions and cardiomyopathy occur after 42 days after delivery.